zetayue/MXMNet/README.md

 pip install -r requirements.txt
 ```
 ## How to Run
-The QM9 raw dataset is in the 'data' folder to be processed.
-You can directly process the data and train the model with
+You can directly download, preprocess the QM9 dataset and train the model with
 ```
 python main.py
 ```